bmhiouah/Bitcoin-prediction/README.md

 # Case study ST4 MDS
-This repo contains all starting files for case study for ST4 MDS
+This repo contains all starting files for ST4 MDS case study

 # Fork this repository
 Fork this repository so that you can commit your changes